 Analysis patterns are groups of concepts that represent a common construction in business modeling [7].
 They are similar to workflow patterns that were originally established with the aim to define and visualize the fundamental requirements that arise during business process modeling on a recurring basis [19].
 Workflow patterns are usually defined by using Business Process Modeling Notation, Unified Modeling Language (UML) Activity Diagram [16], or a Colored Petri-Net model [15].
 All these notations are able to express process behavior but do not take into account the static aspects of business processes.
 They do not explicitly show what happens with the objects, which represent data, when some activity takes place.
 Integration of static and dynamic aspects is important for the control of semantic integrity among interactive, behavioral and structural aspects of a system [9].
-Semantic integrity is critical to maintain a holistic representation of system specifications.
+Semantic integrity is critical to maintain the holistic representation of system specifications.
 To capture the holistic structure of the problem domain, it is necessary to understand how various components are interrelated.
 Analysis patterns presented in this paper are constructed using the principles of service orientation and they are called conceptual modeling patterns.
-These patterns are important for two major reasons.
+These patterns are important Prima Gustiené Department of Information Systems Karlstad University Karlstad, Sweden Prima.Gustiene@kau.se for two major reasons.
 Firstly, they can be used for demonstration of the interplay among fundamental constructs that are used in system analysis and design process.
 Secondly, patterns are important for the evaluation of the expressive power of semantic modeling languages [18].
 Comprehension and visual recognition of these patterns is necessary for building more specific pattern variations and composing them in different ways.
 Each modeling pattern language can be formally described using a set of modeling constructs and semantic rules.